Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 Make note of some of the examples from this guide and then apply them in your next Spanish conversation.

-I personally find it fun to discuss the changes that Spanish adjectives make when moved from after to before the noun.
 See if you can find some adjectives that I didn’t cover in the guide and ask a native how they modify the meaning of the noun.

 If you discover something interesting, why not share it below?